kyleissuper/garena-challenge/README.md

 ## Our solution

 Basically, our strategy is for each player to begin on the card that _would_ be theirs, if the cards were not shuffled.
 If the card is not theirs, they go to the card in the position of the person whose name is written on the current card.
-This continues until they (1) find their card, or (2) exceed the maximum attemtps allowed, in which case the team loses.
+This continues until they (1) find their card, or (2) exceed the maximum attempts allowed, in which case the team loses.

 ## Explanation